MohamedOmarSkhiri/joboffers/README.md

-#Rub the Server
-py manage.py runserver
+py manage.py runserver : to run the server